 The graduate program in Institution Management is designed for individuals interested in careers in food service management, administrative dietetics, hotel management, school food service, restaurant management, or tourism.
-Students complete the core courses and a thesis or a minor in nutrition, business administration, recreation, or an approved area, and elect courses in their area of specialization with the adviser's approval.
-Students with appropriate prerequisites may also make application to complete didactic and/or practice requirements for dietetic registration with the Commission on Accreditation for Dietetics Education.
-Those selecting the thesis option have the opportunity to work with qualified graduate faculty in research areas in food service, child nutrition services, and hospitality management.
+Students complete the core courses and a thesis or a minor in nutrition, business, recreation, or an approved area, and elect courses in their area of specialization with the adviser's approval.
+Students with appropriate prerequisites may also make application to complete requirements for credentialing as a registered dietitian through USM's Didactic Program in Dietetics and Dietetic Internship, both of which are accredited by the Commission on Accreditation for Dietetics Education.

-Requirements for the Master of Science in Institution Management Thesis Program Requirements (36 hrs) Hours Non-Thesis Program Requirements (3
+Requirements for the Master of Science in Institution Management